yasha-user/trending-api-64/README.md

 # about this api

-It has Postgres database, nice UI in html/css, and CLI client (in folder trending-repos-cli)
+It has Postgres database, nice UI in html/css, and CLI client (in folder trending-repos-cli).

 # about bugs